DevStreet/FinanceAnalytics/README.md

 This is a Fork of OpenGamma Platform!
 ----------------------------------
-The intent is to enahnce the library to support custom finanical instruments based on the requirements of our end customer.
+The intent is to enhance the library to support custom finanical instruments based on the requirements of our end customer.

 OpenGamma's flagship technology for financial institutions, the OpenGamma Platform, is a comprehensive solution for financial analytics capable of